Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Statistical Inference

-The estimated model parameters and residuals $\hat{\varepsilon}_t$ can be used to build oos forecast intervals conditional on given values of the last observations in the sample, called the conditional prediction interval.
-The estimation errors associated with the scalar and functional parameters have an effect on the uncertainty of the conditional prediction interval.
-We provide below a detailed framework in which various notions of prediction sets can be distinguished.
+The estimated model parameters and residuals $\hat{\varepsilon}_t$ can be used to build oos predictions and prediction intervals conditional on given values of the last observations in the sample, called the conditional prediction interval.
+In finite sample, there is uncertainty on the estimated prediction intervals resulting from semi-parametric and non-parametric estimators with different convergence rates.
+The estimation errors of the scalar and functional parameters have a nonlinear effect on this uncertainty, which should not be disregarded.

+To highlight the specificities of the nonlinear dynamic model analysis, we compare our approach with the standard practice of predicting from a linear AR(1) model defined below: